Public Administration MPA

 Graduate Requirement in Writing Proficiency

 All students must demonstrate competency in writing skills as a requirement for graduation.
-Graduate students in Public Administration will demonstrate their writing competence through POLS 602 or the first graduate seminar in which they enroll.
-The instructor of that seminar will certify to the Graduate Coordinator that the student has met the requirement.
+Graduate students in public administration demonstrate their writing competence through POLS 602 or the first graduate seminar in which they enroll.
+The instructor of the seminar will certify to the Graduate Coordinator that the student has met the requirement.
 Students should consult with the Graduate Coordinator for specifics.

 Prerequisites for Admission to Classified Status